Representative 535% APR.

 Simply visit this page to get started.

-* Unless you choose to apply, approval for a Satsuma Loan is subject to successful completion of affordability, fraud, identity and money laundering checks.
+* Unless you choose to apply, approval for a Satsuma Loan is subject to successful completion of affordability and identity checks.
 Satsuma Loans are only available to UK residents who are at least 18 years of age and have a valid UK bank account and debit card.

 **If approved, hourly pay-outs between 6am-11pm